Propagation of chaos for the Landau equation with very soft and Coulomb potentials: Introduction

-For our proof, we need higher integrability than what the Fisher information provides by Sobolev embeddings.
-In particular, we want to be able to pass to $N\rightarrow +\infty$ limit (a part of) the dissipation of the Fisher information, which is a second-order version of the Fisher information, of the form

-with $\partial=\tilde{b}\cdot \nabla$ a derivation operator along some vector field $\tilde{b}$.
-We will also need to pass to the limit in the entropy production, which is a first-order generalized Fisher information $\frac{1}{N}\int_{\mathbb{R}^{3N}} \vert \partial F \vert^2 /FdV$ (for a similar derivation operator $\partial$).
-Their super-additivity is proven along the same lines as for the Fisher information.
-To show infinite-dimensional affinity, we expand in Appendix~\ref{sec:infdimlimofDandK} on the framework developed by Rougerie \cite{Rougerie2020} for the Fisher information and its fractional versions, to provide an abstract theorem (Theorem~\ref{thm:abstractlvl3affinity}) that we apply to the Fisher information and the entropy production.
-Note that we are unable to prove the exact affinity~\eqref{eq:introaffinity} for the Fisher dissipation~\eqref{eq:introfisherdissip} but only up to explicit constants (which suffices for our needs).
+However, for our proof, we need higher integrability than what the Fisher information provides by Sobolev embeddings.
+In particular, we want to be able to pass to the $N\rightarrow +\infty$ limit in (a part of) the dissipation of the Fisher information, which is close to a second-order generalized Fisher information as in Theorem~\ref{thm:side}.
+We will also need to pass to the limit in the entropy production, which can be seen as a first-order generalized Fisher information.
+This is why we were lead to prove Theorem~\ref{thm:side}.
+The super-additivity of the entropy production and the Fisher dissipation (point (2) in Theorem~\ref{thm:side}) can be shortly proven along the same lines as for the Fisher information.
+To show infinite-dimensional affinity (point (3)), we expand in Section~\ref{sec:infdimlimofDandK} on the framework developed by Rougerie \cite{Rougerie2020} for the Fisher information and its fractional versions, to provide an abstract theorem (Theorem~\ref{thm:abstractlvl3affinity}) that we then apply to the Fisher information and the entropy production.
+Note that we are unable to prove the exact affinity of the second order Fisher information but only up to the explicit constant $16$ (which suffices for our needs).
+The origin of this constant will be apparent in the proof.

-Although not detailed in this work, we claim that the abstract theorem allows us to show infinite-dimension affinity of~\eqref{eq:introfisherdissip} for fairly general $b$, including the straightforward case of usual partial derivatives $\partial=\partial_i$ with little to no adaptation of the proof for the Fisher dissipation.
 We believe the nice behavior in infinite dimension of those different Fisher-type functionals is a novelty of this work and could prove useful beyond the study of the Landau equation. \\

 \textbf{Comparison with Feng and Wang \cite{FengWang2025}.} The day before the submission of the first version of this work on arXiv, X. Feng and Z. Wang submitted the remarkable preprint \cite{FengWang2025}, in which they show propagation of chaos for the Landau equation with Coulomb interactions for the first time in the literature, and their method is also able to treat very soft potentials with little to no modification.
 The author pledges that he did not know of the work \cite{FengWang2025} prior to its submission, and that the present work was pursued in parallel to theirs.